-How is Artificial Intelligence changing the Manufacturing Industry?
+How is Artificial Intelligence changing the Manufacturing Industry in 2018?

 David Gelernter, famous artist, writer, and a Computer Science Professor at the Yale University was quoted in an article titled Artificial intelligence isn’t the scary future.
 It’s the amazing present published in Chicago Tribune, “The coming of computers with true human-like reasoning remains decades in the future, but when the moment of “artificial general intelligence” arrives, the pause will be brief.
 Once artificial minds achieve the equivalence of the average human IQ of 100, the next step will be machines with an IQ of 500, and then 5,000.
 We don’t have the vaguest idea what an IQ of 5,000 would mean.
 And in time, we will build such machines–which will be unlikely to see much difference between humans and houseplants”.

 There was a time when Artificial Intelligence was something that was considered futuristic and what Professor Gelernter said might have sounded insane.